FAQs COVID-19 Vaccine

 Continuing evidence regarding mRNA COVID-19 vaccination during pregnancy has demonstrated it to be safe and effective.
 During pregnancy mRNA COVID-19 vaccination recommendation is all year and is not seasonal.

-The primary schedule, now one dose may be given at any stage in pregnancy
+The primary schedule, now one dose, may be given at any stage in pregnancy

 For pregnant adolescents and adults, a COVID-19 booster vaccine once in pregnancy is recommended if it is more than six months since their previous COVID-19 vaccine or infection.
+This recommendation is all year round and not seasonal.

 • COVID-19 vaccine can be given at any stage in pregnancy